 Through a dedicated matchmaking application, participants will be able to ask for matchmaking slots with other participants and post their profiles online.
 We are also going to offer an upgraded interactive exhibition experience with exhibitors organised by thematic clusters.

 EMD 2019 will also be celebrated across Europe, through ‘EMD in my Country’ events and activities, big and small, that in 2019 will focus, in particular, on mobilising citizens and young people around the theme of responsible and sustainable use of the oceans.
-The events will be published on our website.

 So let’s dance along the waves and celebrate all things maritime as well as the gift our seas and oceans provide, from the oxygen we breathe, to the fish we eat, to the inspiration that shapes our culture and moves our bards and poets!
 Watch the video.